 If you are missing all or most of your teeth, you are not alone.
 Tooth loss in the United States is more common than you may think.
 According to the American College of Prosthodontists (ACP), about 120 million Americans are missing at least one tooth.

-Luckily, patients have more options than ever before when it comes to tooth replacements.
-At Victor Nitu DDS we specialize in a wide variety of full-arch restorations, from removable dentures to fixed complete bridges.
+Luckily, patients have more options than ever before when it comes to single or multiple tooth replacements.
+At Victor Nitu DDS we specialize in a wide variety of full-arch restorations, from removable dentures to complete fixed bridges.
 Overdentures land somewhere in between these two options.

 What Is an Overdenture?